 - Short Orientation

 Our tour commences in Vilnius.
 Participants taking the ASA ‘designated’ flight are scheduled to arrive late morning.
 Upon arrival we transfer by private coach to the Mabre Residence Hotel.
 If you are travelling independently to Vilnius, ASA can arrange a private transfer for you, or you should take an officially marked taxi to the hotel.
 Time permitting, we will take a short orientation walk around the hotel precinct.
 This evening we dine together at a local restaurant, where a light three-course meal will be served.
 (Overnight Vilnius) D

 Day 2: Wednesday 28 June, Vilnius

-- Gediminas Castle & Royal Palace Museum
+- Gediminas Castle & Royal Palace Museum (subject to funicular reopening)

 - Vilnius Cathedral

 - Vilnius University

 - St John’s Church